University of Cincinnati Donald P. Klekamp College of Law

-The University of Cincinnati College of Law is the law school of the University of Cincinnati in Cincinnati, Ohio.
+The University of Cincinnati Donald P. Klekamp College of Law is the law school of the University of Cincinnati, a public research university in Cincinnati, Ohio.

 History

-The University of Cincinnati College of Law was founded in 1833 as the Cincinnati Law School.
-It is the fourth oldest continuously operating law school in the United States — after Harvard, Virginia, and Yale — and the first in the nation's interior.
+The University of Cincinnati Donald P. Klekamp College of Law was founded in 1833 as the Cincinnati Law School.
+It is the fourth oldest continuously operating law school in the United States (after Harvard Law School, the University of Virginia School of Law, and Yale Law School) and the first in the nation's interior.
 In 1900, it was a charter member of the Association of American Law Schools.
-Then-dean (and future 27th President of the United States) William Howard Taft (1880) merged it with the University of Cincinnati in 1896.
-Its notable alumni include two U.S. Supreme Court justices, Willis Van Devanter and Taft, who was Chief Justice of the Supreme Court after his presidency.
-Additionally, Jimmy Nippert, the namesake of the university's Nippert Stadium, was a student at UC Law at the time of his death in 1923.
+Then-dean and future 27th president of the United States William Howard Taft (1880) merged it with the University of Cincinnati in 1896.